virtualcitySYSTEMS/map-core/documentation/panorama.md

 ### PanoramaImage

-Holds all the metadata required to render the image:
+Holds all the metadata required to render the image.
+This loads the COG headers and attaches them to the image

 - name
 - position
-- orientation.
+- orientation
-- Potentially others (such as min / max depth).
+- `GeoTIFF.GeoTIFF`

 Behavior: